-It’s important to us that volunteer opportunities are successful and meaningful for both Patient Voices Network (PVN) Volunteers and Health Care Partners.
+It’s important to us that volunteer opportunities are successful and meaningful for both PVN volunteers and health care partners.
 This Volunteer Agreement will ensure that you know what support you can expect as well as your responsibilities as a volunteer.

 - You are treated with fairness, courtesy, dignity and respect;